michaeljennings/feed/README.md

     "michaeljennings/feed": "0.1.*"

-Run `composer install` or `composer update` to download the dependencies or you can run `composer require michaeljennings/feed`.
+Run `composer install` or `composer update` to download the dependencies, or you can run `composer require michaeljennings/feed`.

 Once installed add the service provider to the providers array in `config/app.php`.